Interviews and Talking with the police

 If a person verbally agrees with the statement of another person after reading it, then it is regarded by the law as being adopted and may be later tendered in evidence against that person.
 Words, silence or conduct may amount to an admission of what a police officer has put to the person.
 However, no adverse inference can be drawn from their refusal to answer questions which they have been expressly told that they are not bound to answer, or from their silence after they have been told they need not speak at all.

-The police can and do use verbal statements.
+The police can and do use verbal statements as evidence.

 The Right to Silence